 Just and Equitable: Employees want managers who treat people equitably and fairly at all times without playing favorites.
-Certainly, there may be employees whom managers can rely on more because of the time that they've worked with a manager or the experience level they possess.
+Certainly, there may be employees whom managers can rely on more because of the time that they've worked with the manager or the experience level they possess.
 But employees know whether their manager is fair.
-Effective managers size up the situation and render fair decisions, and those decisions are going to be consistently replicated across a variety of circumstances.
+Effective managers size up the situation and render fair decisions, and those decisions will be consistently replicated across a variety of circumstances.

 Honest and Trustworthy: The other value employees want most is honesty and trustworthiness.
 This is fundamental.
 Employees want managers who tell the truth, especially in difficult situations.
 Managers who shade the truth or cut corners in telling the truth lose a tremendous sense of followership as a result.
-Consequences can be very devastating for them.
-When employees don't have confidence in the honesty of their manager and when they don't believe that what their manager says is true or that they're not going to follow through on promises, this diminishes motivation, engagement, and advocacy for the group.
-Why would employees encourage others to come into the group or to recruit talent into the group if they don't trust the manager as being honest and trustworthy?
+The consequences can be very devastating for them.
+When employees don't have confidence in the honesty of their manager, and when they don't believe that what their manager says is true or that they're not going to follow through on promises, this diminishes motivation, engagement and advocacy for the group.
+Why would employees encourage others to come into the group or to recruit talent into the group if they don't believe the manager is honest and trustworthy?
 Who wants to put their career in the hands of someone who isn't honest with them?

-These are fundamental human values that are very important to all employees world-wide in sizing up what they want most from their manager.
+These are fundamental human values that are very important to all employees worldwide in sizing up what they want most from their manager.

-The Managerial Attributes Employees Want Most Determine 83% of Effectiveness Scores
+The Managerial Attributes Employees Want Most Determine 67% of Effectiveness Scores